bonjuruu/chrysalis-service-client/go-client/docs/IPostDTO.md

 ### NewIPostDTO

-`func NewIPostDTO(id string, author string, title string, content string, thumbnail string, createdAt string, updatedAt string, ) *IPostDTO`
+`func NewIPostDTO(id string, author string, title string, summary string, content string, thumbnail string, createdAt string, updatedAt string, ) *IPostDTO`

 NewIPostDTO instantiates a new IPostDTO object
 This constructor will assign default values to properties that have it defined,